livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 ### Reviewer ranking questions

 (All fields will be communicated to the authors except comments to the editor)
-- Overall rating (one to five stars)
+- Overall rating (one to five stars, with five being best)
 - For this manuscript I recommend (Accept/Revise and resubmit/Reject)
 - How well does the manuscript meet overall review criteria and category-specific criteria?
-- Is the paper adequately edited?
+- Is the paper adequately edited for clear scientific English?
 - Given that the accepted PDF will be the final version of the manuscript, are there formatting, style, or quality issues which should be addressed before acceptance?
 What about the quality of the figures, layout of any tables, etc.?
 - Comments to the editor

-## Sample decision letter
+## Sample decision letters

+### Minor revisions

 Following is a sample decision letter which might be used for communicating the outcome of the review process to the authors.